nvb13/OpenNet_to_xmpp/README.md

 # OpenNet_to_xmpp
 OpenNet News XMPP Encrypted Gateway
-Get news from http://opennet.ru encrypt it with OpenPGP and send to Jabber.
-You must have jabber client wuth OpenPGP support.
+Get news from http://opennet.ru encrypt it with OpenPGP and send to Jabber./n You must have jabber client wuth OpenPGP support.

 #INSTALL